vippsas/vipps-shopify/shopify-faq.md

 ## The order that comes from Vipps MobilePay is labelled authorized, what does that mean?

-The order's status is *reserved* in Vipps.
+The order's status is "Reserved" in Vipps MobilePay.
 The amount is only reserved and not captured from the customers account.
 When the order is completed, you can capture the payment.
 You can either do this inside each order by clicking the button *capture*, or by marking more orders and choose the *Actions* dropdown, and then click *Capture payments*.